Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Introduction

-We like to point out that the \catsymm\ used in this paper can be an exact symmetry of lattice model.
-It can also be an emergent symmetry that appear only at low energies.
-Consider a system with a separation of energy scale, \ie some excitations have very high energies and rest of excitations have low energies.
-Below the gap of high energy excitations, the low energy properties of the system are controlled by an emergent \catsymm\ $\eM$.
+Let us also point out that the \symmTO\ can be used to describe an exact UV symmetry of a lattice model.
+But it can also be used to describe an emergent symmetry that appears only at low energies (IR).
+Consider a system with a separation of energy scale, \ie some excitations have much higher energies compared to all other excitations which may be gapped or gapless.
+Well below the energy gap of the high energy excitations, the low energy properties of the system are controlled by an emergent symmetry described by \symmTO\ $\eM$.

 If the low energy excitations are gapped, then they can be described by a fusion $n$-category $\cC$ if the space is $n$-dimensional.
-In this case, the emergent \catsymm\ $\eM$ can be calculated from $\cC$ and is given by the center of $\cC$: $\eM= \eZ(\cC)$ \cite{KW1458,KZ150201690,KZ170200673,KZ200514178}.
+In this case, the emergent symmetry is described by an \symmTO\ $\eM= \eZ(\cC)$, the ``Drinfeld'' center of the low energy excitations $\cC$ \cite{KW1458,KZ150201690,KZ170200673,KZ200514178}.
+It was pointed out in \Rf{PW230105261} that the emergent higher symmetry contained in $\eM= \eZ(\cC)$ is exact, while the emergent 0-symmetry contained in $\eM= \eZ(\cC)$ is approximate.

+If the low energy excitations are gapless, then the \emph{maximal} emergent \symmTO\ \cite{CW221214432} may largely characterize the gapless state.
+We know that the possible gapless states are very rich, and it is hard to believe gapless states can be characterized by their emergent symmetries, if we only consider emergent symmetries described by groups.
+However, emergent symmetries can be generalized symmetries that are beyond group or beyond higher group.
+We need to use \symmTOs\ to describe those emergent generalized symmetries.
+In this case, it may be possible that emergent maximal \symmTO\ can largely characterize gapless states.